Age of Consent in Oklahoma

 Although the age of consent is 16 years old, an age differential of four years is used to determine the legality of sex between underage minors.
 This means that it is illegal to be involved in any type of sexual conduct with someone between the ages of 12 and 16 if the younger person is at least four years younger than the older person.

 These federal laws, however, apply only to sexual acts that involve interstate travel, travel between different countries, or which occur on federal property.

 Contact an Experienced Criminal Defense Attorney

-For expert legal insight regarding a sex crime case or to discuss the details of your upcoming court date, contact us today to schedule a free and confidential consultation.
+For expert insight and legal advice regarding a sex crime case or to discuss the details of your upcoming court date, contact us today to schedule a confidential, free consultation.